Our Initiatives

 For individuals that have a SPC subsidy and are uninsured, PRN offers the “Plus Care” component with supports to identify landlords that will accept the subsidy, in their preferred community, with supports to choose their home, move in, keep their house, build their financial knowledge, and move from subsidized housing to their own home.
 Access to this program is through a referral from Shelter Plus Care.

 Along with Mecklenburg County, the Roof Above, Anuvia, and Women’s Center of Hope, PRN offers peer support, tenancy support and employment supports to people that are currently at one of the community shelters, are experiencing emotional distress, mental health and/or substance use challenges, and are in need of a variety of resources to move out of the shelter into a home.
-PRN provides peer support from Peer Specialists who have experienced homelessness and have personally navigated community shelters and housing resources resulting in securing their own home and advanced their own recovery.
+PRN provides peer support by formerly unhoused Peer Specialists that have personally navigated community shelters and housing resources.
+They secured their own home and advanced their recovery.
 The role of the Peer Support Specialists in this initiative is similar to the roles within the SPC program.
 Shelter programs provide referrals for this initiative.

 Integrated Care